ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Creating a team, space, and a capsule

-CodeCapsules organizes your code into three different containers:
+Code Capsules organizes your code into three distinct containers:

 - Teams
 - Spaces
 - Capsules